antheas/RoadwarriorArch/README.md

 First time, do a base install and skip the rest.
 After verifying the system boots properly, execute the whole setup.

-## Secure Boot and TMP
+## Secure Boot and TPM
 You now have a working system!
-Which that boots with GRUB2/EFI stubs and asks for a password.
+Which boots with GRUB2/EFI stubs and asks for a password.
 Next step is to enable UEFI Secure boot and add your keys to it.

 Read `1-setup.sh` for detailed instructions.